The ancient ruins of Ephesus and Aphrodisias

-Ephesus was one of the most important coastal cities and commercial center of western Anatolia and is considered one of the spectacular outdoor museums in Turkey.
-The traces of the earliest settlement go back to the 10th century BC but the exist ruins offer a chance to witness nine different historical eras including the Classical, Hellenic, Roman and Ottoman.
+Ephesus was one of the most important coastal cities and commercial centres of western Anatolia and is considered one of the spectacular outdoor museums in Turkey.
+The traces of the earliest settlement go back to the 10th century BC, but the existing ruins offer a chance to witness nine different historical eras, including the Classical, Hellenic, Roman and Ottoman.

-The most important structure is the Temple of Artemis, dated back 6th century BC, and one of the sever wonder of the ancient world.
-Artemis, who was believed to be the daughter of Zeus and Leto was also known to be the twin sister of Apollo.
+The most important structure is the Temple of Artemis, dating back 6th century BC and one of the seven wonders of the ancient world.
+Artemis, who was believed to be the daughter of Zeus and Leto, was also known to be the twin sister of Apollo.
 She was the goddess of hunting, childbirth, virginity and wild animals.
-Today there are only the ruins of this marvelous construction of the Hellenistic Age which was made of marble and sculptured columns.
-During the visit you’ll also admire the Great Theatre, built during the reign of Claudius (AD 41-54) and completed in the reign of Trajan (AD 98-117).
-It is particularly impressive, both for its great size and for the excellent state of preservation of the orchestra and the stage buildings, with a capacity of 24.000 spectators.
+Today there are only the ruins of this marvellous construction of the Hellenistic Age, made of marble and sculptured columns.
+During the visit, you’ll also admire the Great Theatre, built during the reign of Claudius (AD 41-54) and completed in the reign of Trajan (AD 98-117).
+It is awe-inspiring, both for its great size and for the excellent state of preservation of the orchestra and the stage buildings, with a capacity of 24.000 spectators.

-Only 160 km drive from Ephesus, is located another interesting attraction and World Heritage site: the city of Aphrodisias.
+Only 160 km drive from Ephesus, is located another interesting attraction and World Heritage site: Aphrodisias.
 It was a small Greek city in the province of Caria and was discovered by a famous Turkish photographer in 1958.
-Aphrodisias was once a wealthy and prosperous city and you can see this within the excavations of the large homes that people resided in here.
+Aphrodisias was once a wealthy and prosperous city, and you can see this within the excavations of the large homes that people resided in here.

-The City is spread out and there are many sites worth visiting from the Tetrapylon, monumental gate of the city, to the Roman baths, from small theatre to the Odeion and Bishop’s palace, but above all the amazing stadium.
-It is said to be the largest ancient stadium in the world and the best preserved dating back to as far as 2800 B.C with a capacity of 30.000 spectators.
+The City is spread out, and there are many sites worth visiting from the Tetrapylon, monumental gate of the city, to the Roman baths, from small theatre to the Odeion and Bishop’s palace, but above all the amazing stadium.
+It is said to be the largest ancient stadium in the world and the best preserved, dating back to 2800 B.C with a capacity of 30.000 spectators.